-BENEFITS (£m) Total Transition (Constant Price) Years Average Annual (excl.
-Transition) (Constant Price) Total Benefit (Present Value)
+BENEFITS (£m) NEFITS (£m) Total Transition (Constant Price) Years Average Annual (excl.
+Transition) (Constant Price)Total Cost (Present Value)

-Low 0 £3.3m £17m
+Low 0 £5m £24m

-High 0 0 £4.9m £25m
+High 0 0 £5m £24m

-Best Estimate 0 £4m £21m
+Best Estimate 0 £5m £24m

-Description and scale of key monetised benefits by 'main affected groups' (compared to the 'current Euratom regime' counterfactual)
+Description and scale of key monetised benefits by 'main affected groups'

 The key monetised benefit is that the UK will no longer contribute to the Euratom safeguards budget.
-We estimate that the current contribution is between £3.3 and £4.9m per annum and assume that this would remain constant in real terms going forwards.
+We estimate that the current contribution is around £5m per annum and assume that this remains constant going forwards.

-Other key non-monetised benefits by 'main affected groups' (compared to the 'do nothing' counterfactual)
+Other key non-monetised benefits by 'main affected groups'

-Option 1 will provide confidence to the public, industry and international partners of the UK's commitment to meetings its non-proliferation obligations and ensure the UK can discharge its international commitments as applied in new bilateral safeguards agreements between the UK and IAEA.
-The additional administrative costs of Option 1 are heavily offset by the benefits of introducing legislation compared to the "do nothing" counterfactual.
+The additional administrative costs of option 1 are heavily offset by the benefits of introducing legislation compared to the "do nothing" counterfactual.
 The benefits are the avoided costs associated with the inability to trade nuclear material which would lead to wider civil nuclear industry losses.
-The removal of nuclear power from the electricity generation mix in the counterfactual may reduce the UK's optionality for decarbonising the power sector.
+In addition, the removal of nuclear power from the electricity generation mix in the counterfactual may reduce the UK's optionality for decarbonising the power sector.
+Further, the benefits of Option 1 relative to the "Do Nothing" counterfactual are to provide confidence to the public, industry and international partners of the UK's commitment to meetings its non-proliferation obligations and ensure the UK can discharge its international commitments as applied in new bilateral safeguards agreements between the UK and IAEA.